Skip to main content

 • Understand the command interpreter

-• Use some useful shell functions
+• Use common and useful kernel shell functions

-The Two Shell Modes
+Switching Between Shell Modes

 #